lducas/FHEW/README.md

 ## A Fully Homomorphic Encryption library

 **version 2.0-alpha** -- *Release date: 2017.05.30*

 **Updates**
 - Made Homomorphic gate computation 6x faster, by noticing that it is sufficient to compute ACC[1].
-This trick is somehow equivalent to the external product from ["this paper"](http://eprint.iacr.org/2016/870)
+This trick is somehow equivalent to the external product from [this paper](http://eprint.iacr.org/2016/870)
 - Implemented support for more gates: AND, OR, NAND, NOR, NOT
 - Forbids operation on non-independant ciphertext: (x OP x) or (x OP (not x))
 - Bugfixes